Donald Trump ‘Pretty Weak In The General Election,’ Maryland GOP Governor Says, Chance Of Losing ‘Pretty Good’

-Maryland’s first-term Republican governor, Larry Hogan, offered a candid assessment of Donald Trump’s 2020 reelection chances in an interview with CBS News set to air on Wednesday, telling the network that Trump’s outlook for gaining a second term appears grim.
+Maryland’s second-term Republican governor, Larry Hogan, offered a candid assessment of Donald Trump’s 2020 reelection chances in an interview with CBS News set to air on Wednesday, telling the network that Trump’s outlook for gaining a second term appears grim.
 In fact, said Hogan, while Trump is likely to fend off any Republican primary challenger, his odds of defeat against any Democrat in the general election are “pretty good.”

 “The issue I’m concerned about is he has a very low reelect number, I think in the 30s, high 30s, low 40s,” Hogan told CBS.
 “So the chance of him losing a general election are pretty good.
 I’m not saying he couldn’t win but he’s pretty weak in the general election.”